-4. President's Advisory Council on Health, Wellness, and Insurance (PACHWI), PACHWI Executive Committee, and Joint Health Care Committee (JHCC)

-The Parties agree to participate in the President's Advisory Council on Health, Wellness and Insurance (PACHWI).
+- 4. BGSU is committed to the security and dignity of families and so, in the event that the Obergefell Supreme Court decision is overturned during the term of this contract, the University and the BGSU-FA agree to revive the provisions of the preceding collective bargaining agreement relating to extending benefits to same-sex domestic partners and their dependents, to the extent the University may legally offer such coverage. - 5.
+President's Advisory Council on Health, Wellness, and Insurance (PACHWI), PACHWI Executive Committee, and Joint Health Care Committee (JHCC) - The Parties agree to participate in the President's Advisory Council on Health, Wellness and Insurance (PACHWI).
 The purpose of PACHWI is to advise the President on health care benefits and establish goals to improve employee wellness.
 The Chief Human Resources Officer or designee shall serve as the Chair of PACHWI and shall be responsible for convening meetings, preparing agenda, and coordinating PACHWI communications with the President.
 The PACHWI shall include three faculty members appointed by the BGSU-FA, who shall be voting members, and whose appointments shall begin on January 1 of each year and are recommended to serve three-year renewable terms to provide some degree of continuity across years.
-There shall be two standing committees of PACHWI: the PACHWI Executive Committee and the Joint Health Care Committee (JHCC).
+There shall be two standing committees of PACHWI: the PACHWI Executive Committee and the Joint Health Care Committee (JHCC). - 5.1.

-- 4.1.
 The PACHWI Executive Committee shall include one PACHWI voting member appointed by the BGSU-FA, the President, the Administrative Staff Council, the Classified Staff Council, and the International Union of Police Associations and one ex officio member appointed by the BGSU Chief Human Resources Officer.
 The Executive Committee may advise the President on behalf of PACHWI when input and feedback are needed and convening PACHWI cannot be done in a timely manner.
-The Executive Committee may also advise the Chair of PACHWI at his/her request (e.g., setting agenda, identifying and inviting speakers, etc.). - 4.2.
+The Executive Committee may also advise the Chair of PACHWI at the Chair's request (e.g., setting agenda, identifying and inviting speakers, etc.). - 5.2.
 The JHCC includes the three members of PACHWI identified by the BGSU-FA and three members of PACHWI identified by the BGSU President.
 The JHCC shall be chaired by a BGSU-FA representative.
 A representative from Human Resources shall serve ex officio.
 Both the chair and the ex officio may schedule PACHWI meetings and add items to the PACHWI agenda as well as schedule meetings of the JHCC when and if meetings are needed.
 Additional representatives may be invited or permitted to attend JHCC meetings by agreement of the Committee members.
 The JHCC may schedule meetings and establish agenda to independently review and make recommendations to the University and the BGSU-FA regarding changes relating to wellness and benefits, including, without limitation: (a) changes to carriers (considerations to include disruption to participants analysis regarding recent choices of doctors and facilities, network accessibility, quality of care, cost savings, negotiated provider discounts, population health management resources); (b) changes to the structure and/or scope of benefits offered; (c) changes to opt-out options; (d) changes that shall enhance or diminish benefits and/or affect costs, including changes in federal or state laws; (e) implementation of wellness programs, including disease management and subsidized gym membership; (f) self-insurance, or other methods of funding benefits; (g) details relating to the development of projected costs used in developing employee contributions amounts; (h) employee contribution toward premium based upon income; (i) review and recommend integrated wellness initiatives (with acknowledgment of the special nature of BGSU Firelands) that are evidence-based and demonstrated to impact employee health and health care costs; and (j) such other matters as the Committee may elect to explore.